geirivtu/chessMachine/README.md

-# chess_machine
+# Chess machine

-Automatic chess machine created during an 48 hour hackathon.
+A machine that automatically moves the pieces of a chess board according to user input.
+Created during the EMECS-thon 2014 hackathon.

+The implementation won the "EMECS-thon Guru Award". http://emecs-thon.org/nb/emecs-thon-2014-5/